French Montana: Gaby Acevedo and signing with Akon

-Starting in 2009, French Montana had signed a deal with Akon and his Konvict Music label.
+Starting in 2009, Kharbouch had signed a deal with Akon and his Konvict Music label.
 The two previously met in Miami in 2008, and later appeared on DJ Green Lantern's "Invasion Radio" on SiriusXM's Hip-Hop Nation.
 The pair collaborated on a series of tracks including their first single "Married to the Streets" on French's seventh mixtape Cocaine Konvicts released on September 25.
-In later interviews, French revealed that he had a "shopping deal" with Akon for a six months to a year period.
+In later interviews, Kharbouch revealed that he had a "shopping deal" with Akon for a six months to a year period.
 "A shopping deal is when an artist takes a liking in you, and they try to take you to a label to get you signed.
 I was gonna go get signed to his label, but they were going through problems with Interscope.
 [As a result] my deal was over with him, so I went and did my own thing", claimed French in his 2012 interview with Complex.
-Akon, whom French refers to as "big brother", would continue to maintain a relationship with French, collaborating on songs together despite the unsuccessful deal between the two.
+Akon, whom Kharbouch refers to as "big brother", would continue to maintain a relationship with French, collaborating on songs together despite the unsuccessful deal between the two.

-French had met Akon through their mutual friend Gaby Acevedo.
+Kharbouch had met Akon through their mutual friend Gaby Acevedo.
 Acevedo was then-president of SRC Records – under founder and chairman Steve Rifkind — the label first responsible for breaking out artists such as Akon, David Banner, and Remy Ma, then a member of Fat Joe's Terror Squad.
 Acevedo, whom French had befriended during his time working on the Cocaine City DVDs, had put his music on to Akon who then approached French inviting him to meet him in Florida.
 Although the Akon deal was short-lived, Acevedo would eventually go on to become French's manager following his mainstream breakout.
 In 2012, with Rifkind leaving SRC's parent company Universal Music Group in September, the SRC imprint would close shop as well.
-With French's management deal with Mizay Entertainment having recently ended, Gaby Acevedo would postpone retirement to become his new manager, where he now spends his time on the road touring with French.
+With Kharbouch's management deal with Mizay Entertainment having recently ended, Gaby Acevedo would postpone retirement to become his new manager, where he now spends his time on the road touring with Kharbouch.